top of page

 Books

-Mike is happy to announce the upcoming publication of Bombing Hitler's Hometown: The Untold Story of the Last Mass Bomber Raid of World War II in Europe with Citadel Press
+Mike's new book, Bombing Hitler's Hometown: The Untold Story of the Last Mass Bomber Raid of World War II in Europe, is now available!

 New!

-Mike is the author of The Armenia-Azerbaijan Conflict: Causes and Implications (Praeger Publishers, 1998)
+Mike is also author of The Armenia-Azerbaijan Conflict: Causes and Implications (Praeger Publishers, 1998)

 Of all the violent disputes that have flared across the former Soviet Union since the late 1980s, the Armenia-Azerbaijan conflict is the only one to pose a genuine threat to peace and security throughout Eurasia.
 By right of its strategic location and oil resources, the South Caucasus has been and will continue to be a source of interest for external powers competing to advance their geopolitical influence in the region.
 With the growth of interest in the oil riches of the Caspian Sea and the increasing engagement of Western countries, including the United States, the risks and implications of renewed violence between Armenia and Azerbaijan will grow.